radioActivePiyush/Efficient-CMOS-Bandgap-Reference-Circuit/README.md

 * For all designs PTAT currents **Ix** (labeled in schematics and figures above) were designed to be around **3u A**.
 * all mosfets use are of minimum dimensions.
 Although for real implementation dimensions can be increased to improve matching keeping W/L ratios same.
 *  PNP BJT bipolar devices are used for generation of CTAT currents.
-* Ration of parallel BJTs for PTAT current generation is 4:1 for all designs.
+* Ratio of Q1:Q2 is 4:1 for all designs.
 * Vcc (supply voltage) = 3.3v
 * Temperature variation form -40 C to 125 C ,  Supply variation from 0v to 5v